 4) (With U.S. income only) If required, complete your state tax return

 After you finish your federal return, Sprintax will inform you if you need to complete a state tax return.
 If so, they will give you the option to use Sprintax for an individual fee.
-However, it is your choise to use them or to do the state tax return on your own.
+However, it is your choice to use them or to do the state tax return on your own.

 Remember to read the mailing instructions that Sprintax provides.
-If you have dependents, each one must mail their 8843 in a separate envelope.

 Need Sprintax Support?